Robert Jon Rosenthal: Career

 After graduating from the University of Vermont, where he was a member of the 1970 E.C.A.C.
 Division II championship ice hockey team, Rosenthal went to work as a news assistant for The New York Times.
 In the spring of 1971, he was an editorial assistant on the team that produced the Pentagon Papers, which exposed American activities in Southeast Asia.
 He worked for the paper from 1970 to 1973.
 From 1974 to 1979, he was a reporter for The Boston Globe.

 In 1979, he took a new job as reporter for The Philadelphia Inquirer, where he stayed for 22 years.
 Starting on the city desk, he became the paper’s Africa correspondent in 1982, and also covered conflicts in Lebanon and Israel.
 He returned to Philadelphia in 1986 and became the paper’s foreign editor.
 During his five-year tenure as foreign editor, his staff won two Pulitzer Prizes.
 In 1991, Rosenthal became the city editor.

 He became the paper’s executive editor on January 1, 1998.
 At the time, the Inquirer was the 16th-largest daily newspaper in the United States.
 During his term, he witnessed staff cuts and money-saving changes to the reporting process, including shorter stories and smaller photographs.
 Rosenthal left the Inquirer in late 2001.

 He then taught classes at Columbia University’s Graduate School of Journalism.
 On September 11, 2002, he became managing editor for the San Francisco Chronicle.
 He left that position in June 2007.

 In 2007, Rosenthal became the executive editor of The Chauncey Bailey Project, a team of journalists working for news outlets throughout the San Francisco Bay Area, tasked with investigating the murder of Oakland Post editor Chauncey Bailey.

 In January 2008, he became executive director of the Center for Investigative Reporting, a nonprofit investigative news agency.
-Since then, he has overseen the growth of the organization to what is now the largest nonprofit investigative reporting organization in the country, with a staff of 70 and budget of $11 million.
+Since then, he has overseen the growth of the organization to what in 2012 was the largest nonprofit investigative reporting organization in the country, with a staff of 70 and budget of $11 million.